Vuader/old_luxon/docs/source/wsgi/tutorial.rst

 .. code:: python

-    from luxon.core.handler.wsgi import Wsgi
+    from luxon.core.handlers.wsgi import Wsgi

     application = Wsgi(__name__)

 A WSGI application is just a callable with a well-defined signature so that you can host the application with any web server that understands the WSGI protocol.
-However we not going to use that file here.
+However we are not going to use that file here.

 You need to create a static folder which hosts the applications static content.
 Such as images, css, javascript and more.